 This program is designed to help low-to-moderate income families purchase and occupy a home in the city limits of Columbia.
 Applicants must be “first time home buyers” who meet the Department of Housing and Urban Development (HUD) income guidelines below.
 Exceptions to the first-time-homebuyer rule are “displaced home-makers” and “single parents.”

 Through the normal process of buying a home, low- to moderate-income families may not have adequate funds for the down payment and other up-front loan closing costs.
-Assistance up to $7,500 or 7.5% of the purchase price, whichever is less, can be provided in the form of a 10-year forgivable loan to assist home buyers in purchasing an existing home.
+Assistance up to $7,500 or 7.5% of the purchase price, whichever is less, can be provided in the form of a 10-year forgivable loan at 0% interest to assist home buyers in purchasing an existing home.
 These funds are only to be used for down payment and closing costs (prepaid costs such as taxes and insurance are not eligible), or to reduce the principle amount of a loan, and buyers must provide a minimum of $500 in cash toward the purchase.

 Buyers are required to attend a home buyer education program, such as “Pre-Purchase Home Buyer's Seminar ” or “MoneySmart” designed to help them understand their credit history and the process of buying and paying for a home.
 Local lenders are partners in this program.
 Some lenders offer home loans at terms that make home-ownership attractive and affordable.
 They can also refer buyers to the appropriate credit and home buyer education programs offered throughout Columbia.
 To register for the Pre-Purchase Home Buyer's Seminar online, please click here.

 In cases where additional assistance is required to meet lender or program underwriting requirements, the City may increase assistance to a maximum of $10,000 or 10% of the purchase price, whichever is less, in order to fill a financing gap.
-A deed of trust will be required where City assistance exceeds $5,000, and loans will be forgiven over ten years.

 Buyer(s) must have an average combined credit score not less than 600 (subject to change).
 Completion of MoneySmart or other approved class may be accepted for scores lower than the required minimum.